SharePoint/sp-dev-docs/docs/general-development/work-with-social-feeds-in-sharepoint.md

 ---
-title: Work with social feeds in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 39f2163e-15cc-43bc-b131-041d5afdcd90
+title: Work with social feeds in SharePoint ms.prod: SHAREPOINT ms.assetid: 39f2163e-15cc-43bc-b131-041d5afdcd90
 ---

-# Work with social feeds in SharePoint 2013
+# Work with social feeds in SharePoint
-Learn about common programming tasks for working with social feeds and microblog posts in SharePoint Server 2013.
+Learn about common programming tasks for working with social feeds and microblog posts in SharePoint.
-## APIs for working with social feeds in SharePoint Server 2013
+## APIs for working with social feeds in SharePoint
 <a name="bkmk_APIversions"> </a>

-In SharePoint Server 2013 on-premises farms, interactive social feeds are designed to encourage people to share information and to stay connected with people and content.
+In SharePoint on-premises farms, interactive social feeds are designed to encourage people to share information and to stay connected with people and content.
 You can see many of the feed features on the **Newsfeed** page on a user's personal site.
 Feeds contain collections of threads that represent microblog posts, conversations, status updates, and other notifications.

-SharePoint Server 2013 provides the following APIs that you can use to programmatically work with social feeds:
+SharePoint provides the following APIs that you can use to programmatically work with social feeds: